vanzonr/trillium-python/trillium-python.md

 ## Not everything needs 192 cores, or a GPU

-Wwhat if you have that one postprocessing step that you need less than 192 cores for?
+What if you have that one postprocessing step that you need less than 192 cores for?
 .
 What if you need to do some visualization?
 .
 . . .
 For interactive work of that and other kinds in python, JupyterLab is typically used.
 . . .
-SciNet installed the OnDemand to provide Jupter Lab and other features in the browser.
+SciNet installed the OnDemand to provide Jupyter Lab and other features in the browser.

 ## Logging into the Open OnDemand portal